 Under GDPR, your healthcare organisation only needs to store and process data if it:

-1. Helps the patient
+1. Helps the patient2.
+Benefits the public

 3. Aids the organisation’s legitimate interests